Communication and Collaboration

 A few tips for email best practices:

-• Include hyperlinks wherever relevant/possible (especially to docs you want feedback on).
+- Include hyperlinks wherever relevant/possible (especially to docs you want feedback on).
 This makes it easier for the recipients to access the information.
+It it is a doc, make sure the recipient has access to the doc.

 Google drive

 We maintain a lab Google drive for sharing internal documents, including drafts of papers.
 While students may use the platform of their choice for writing, Google docs generally remain the easiest for a range of collaborators to engage with, particularly if you anticipate receiving feedback from multiple individuals simultaneously (merging divergent drafts is no fun!).
-Just be sure to set the sharing settings so that anyone with a link can edit, as long as there is not sensitive information, as this ensures that your collaborators will definitely have access to your doc when they need it.
+Just be sure to set the sharing settings so that all recipients have editing permission or change the setting so that anyone with a link can edit (as long as there is not sensitive information).
+It is also a good idea to remind collaborators to be in suggesting/reviewing mode and to save a copy before collaborators edit it in case someone forgets.

 Individual meetings

-Each student will start with a weekly individual meeting to provide progress updates and talk through outstanding issues.
-These meetings should be led by the student.
+Each graduate student will start with a weekly individual meeting to provide progress updates and talk through outstanding issues.
+As the student progresses through their degree, they may choose to have less frequent meetings if adequate progress is being made.
+Individual meetings should be led by the student.

-To make the most of the time, it is often helpful to:
+To make the most of the time, it is helpful to:

 To ensure students are meeting their longer term goals, they will complete a student goals form at the beginning of their degree and we will review this form annually.

-Additionally, the graduate program has its own progress forms to ensure students remain on track.
+Additionally, the SAFS undergraduate and graduate programs each have their own progress forms to ensure students remain on track with their degree.
 Be sure to review the SAFS Forms, Guidelines & Handbooks.

 Lab meetings